JodyMurray/hangman/README.md

-**Hangman**
+# Hangman Game

 ![screenshot](images/responsive.png)

-This game is based from the original Hangman game we all grew up with.
+This game is based on the original Hangman game we all grew up with.
 A random word is selected and you're given the number of letters it contains.
-Guessing a new letter each go, if you choose correct, the terminal will tell you and show you where it belongs in the randonly chosen word, if you guess wrong, a line will be added to the "hangman" until it is complete.
+Guessing a new letter each go, if you choose correct, the terminal will tell you and show you where it belongs in the randomly chosen word, if you guess wrong, a line will be added to the "hangman" until it is complete.

-The words used are on a separate page and are chosen randomly from many, many words.
+The words used are on a separate page and are chosen randomly from many words.
 The game only gives you 7 lives, which is the amount of wrong answers to complete the "hangman" image.

 This project is the third of five projects that needs to be completed in order to receve a diploma in Software Development from The Code Institute.